supuni9622/modelsnap/docs/PAYMENT_FLOW_TESTING.md

 - [ ] Subscription Management
 - [ ] Credit Package Purchases

+User clicks "Subscribe/Upgrade"
+    ↓
+Check BusinessProfile for subscription ID
+    ↓
+Check Stripe for existing subscription
+    ↓
+If found → Update existing subscription ✅
+    ↓
+If not found → Final check before checkout
+    ↓
+If found in final check → Update existing subscription ✅
+    ↓
+If still not found → Create new checkout session (first subscription) ✅

 ---

 *Update this document as you test each component of the payment flow.*